Cover

-Adherence is a word to describe taking your drugs exactly as prescribed.
-This includes taking them at the right time.
-It also includes following any special diet restrictions.
+Adherence is a word for taking your drugs exactly as prescribed.
+This includes:

-• Adherence is the most important thing you have to think about when you start taking a new combination.
+Adherence is the most important thing you have to think about when you start treatment.

-• This makes sure that all the drugs in your combination are at high enough levels to keep HIV under control 24 hours a day.
+It will make sure that all the drugs in your combination are at high enough levels to control HIV for 24 hours a day, 7 days a week.
+If these levels drop too low there is a risk of drug resistance.

-• Developing a routine or daily schedule can really help.
+Sometimes adherence can be difficult.
 You may need some support to get used to the changes treatment makes in your life.
-Adherence can be very difficult.
+A routine or daily schedule can really help.

-• During the first few weeks nothing else should take priority over getting your treatment right.
+• During the first few weeks, getting your treatment right should be your only priority.

 How much is enough?